Updated: April 2018

 Industry-specific VR companies

-BRICKS&GOGGLES is one of Virtual Reality companies providing immersive tours for the real-estate industry.
+One of best Virtual Reality companies providing immersive tours for the real-estate industry.
 A fine example of robust and niche application of VR technology on today’s market.
 Transforming three-dimensional models and images into VR experiences, so that realtors and agencies can show their clients top-notch animated views of houses.
 One can view ready products on Oculus Rift and HTC Vive, with full navigation throughout properties, animated as 360-videos.

 As you see Virtual Reality has already the potential to penetrate almost every area of our lives.
 Moreover, it is going to strengthen its role in upcoming years, if the trend keeps relevant and more innovative products emerge.
 Tech giants like Apple, Facebook, Microsoft, Samsung are investing tons of money into VR research and development.
 And even smaller companies and startups sometimes invent products that have no less of an impact.
 So let’s keep an eye on what’s going to happen next.